fleet-sdk/docs/docs/guide/getting-started.md

 ```

 ::: tip
 No idea about where `inputs` and `creationHeight` variables come from?
-Please, take a look at [Wallet Interaction](/guide/wallet-interaction.md) page.
+Please, take a look at the [Wallet Interaction](/guide/wallet-interaction.md) page.
 :::